NCAR/climate-primer-water/doc/Ch6_Downscaling_new.rst

-Recent developments in machine learning have introduced new methods that blend some of the benefits and drawbacks of both statistical and dynamical approaches (:mark:`Vandal et al. 2019`).
+Recent developments in machine learning have introduced new methods that blend some of the benefits and drawbacks of both statistical and dynamical approaches (Vandal et al. 2019).
 These techniques are applicable for enhancing both spatial and temporal resolution.
 In statistical methods, the modifications to spatial and temporal data can usually be handled separately, while dynamical downscaling allows for a